Saurabh7/Consensus-based-Deep-Learning/README.md

-Consensus DL.

-Steps:
+This repository contains the code used in the paper:
+[Consensus Based Vertically Partitioned Multi-layer Perceptrons for Edge Computing ](https://link.springer.com/chapter/10.1007/978-3-030-88942-5_20) published at International Conference on Discovery Science 2021.

+Steps to run experiments:

-1. Peersim -> Generate graph
+1. Peersim -> Used for generating graph

-2. Flask server -> Data processing, Models, Gossip
+2. Flask server -> Used for Data processing, Models, Gossip of network loss

 The peersim configs should be present in `config` folder and the datasets in `data` folder in the base directory.